rfl-urbaniak/redditAttacks/index.md

 ### Resources

 - Github folder with all the files is available [here](https://github.com/rfl-urbaniak/redditAttacks).

+    - The [datasets subfolder](https://github.com/rfl-urbaniak/redditAttacks/tree/main/datasets) includes the dataset (quittingFinalAnon.csv) and the bayesian chains resulting from the bayesian analysis.
+    -

 **Contents**